 Depending on the network environment that your computer is in, the Umbrella roaming client gracefully decides between several states under which it can operate.

 It’s important to know that the Umbrella roaming client does not store cached DNS records or responses.
 The Umbrella roaming client respects TTLs as set by the domain's DNS properties just as the computer (without the Umbrella roaming client) normally would.

 With our traditional network-based service, or with most traditional appliance-based network perimeter gateways, there are two limitations that are overcome with the Umbrella roaming client:

-User Identity Support—Identity support is an enhancement to the Umbrella roaming client that provides Active Directory user and group identity based policies, in addition to user and private LAN IP reporting.
-For more on that, see Identity Support for the Roaming Client.
+- User Identity Support—Identity support is an enhancement to the roaming client that provides Active Directory user and group identity-based policies, in addition to user and private LAN IP reporting.
+For more information, see Identity Support for the Roaming Client.

-There is also a small list of VPN clients that are not compatible with the Umbrella roaming client.
-The list can be found here: Incompatible VPN Clients.
+For a list of VPNs clients that are not compatible with the Umbrella roaming client, see Incompatible VPN Clients.

-Yes!
 The Umbrella roaming client's only function is to handle DNS requests, so third-party security software should not interfere with the Umbrella roaming client.
-All the heavy processing is being done in the Umbrella data centers and in the cloud, so there's no slowness like that associated with traditional anti-virus.
+All the heavy processing is accomplished within the Umbrella data centers and in the cloud; thus, you are not subject to the slowness associated with traditional anti-virus software.

 Introduction to the Umbrella Roaming Client > Prerequisites